pgellert/simple-api/README.md

 *** Definition

-`PUSH /groceries`
+`POST /groceries`

 *** Arguments

   - `"name":string` the name of the grocery
-  - `"amount":string` the amount of the grocery needed
+  - `"amount":integer` the amount of the grocery needed
   - `"msg":string` any extra information

 *** Response